 Thursday, September 26, 2013

-Of course, I have compassion for her son that is in the same boat as most of the people in the rest of the world of having to find the courage to face and feel his own repression, if he truly wants to break free and I have compassion for Alice Miller that suffer in her childhood like most people in the world and the terrible pain she suffered as an adult when she realized that she had hurt her own child by not standing up to her husband and defend her child from his abusive father.
+Of course, I have compassion for her son, who is in the same boat as most people in the rest of the world, having to find the courage to face and feel his own repression, if he truly wants to break free.
+I have compassion for Alice Miller, who suffered in her childhood like most people in the world, and the terrible pain she suffered as an adult when she realized that she had hurt her own child by not standing up to her husband and defending her child from his abusive father.

 I am not a mother, but I feel this has to be one of the worst pain for a mother or father to feel that we hurt our own child and that he is stuck in an emotional prison or time capsule because of what we did or not did when they were defenseless little infants and this is why most parents deny the truth to protect themselves from feeling this intense pain, and this is why I never had children, because I could feel I did not have what was needed to raise a conscious human being and that I would not be able to bear the pain of hurting a child I brought into the world, but I am very grateful Alice found the courage and strength to feel her pain and became honest with herself and owned up to her mistakes as a young mother and worked very hard to write her books to warn the rest of the world of the consequences of childhood repression, most parents can never own up to their mistakes towards their children no matter how much evidence we put in front of them and go on blaming the children and unconsciously and compulsively use them and others endless to alleviate their own repression.